wins-wang/GridMaster/docs/index.md

 I designed GridMaster to free myself (and others) from the repetitive burden of per-model grid search, offering a clean, unified, and automated workflow for classification tasks.

+It encapsulates the entire **ML pipeline** — from preprocessing and feature selection to model training and evaluation — ensuring reproducibility, modularity, and smooth end-to-end optimization.

 > **_“Laziness fuels productivity.”_**

 ---